helm/kind-action/README.md

 - `cluster_name`: The name of the cluster to create (default: `chart-testing`)
 - `wait`: The duration to wait for the control plane to become ready (default: `60s`)
 - `log_level`: The log level for kind
-- `install_local_path_provisioner`: If true, Rancher's local-path provisioner is installed which supports dynamic volume provisioning on multi-node clusters.

 ### Example Workflow